|Details will appear here.|

 Red Bull Team Profile

-In its 15 years in Formula 1, Red Bull has amassed four World titles, four Constructors' and over 60 grand prix wins.
+In its 15 years in Formula 1, Red Bull has amassed four World titles, four Constructors' and 64 grand prix wins.

 From the ashes of Stewart Grand Prix and Jaguar Racing rose Red Bull Racing.

 Bought by Red Bull owner Dietrich Mateschitz, Red Bull Racing made its official debut in 2005, finishing seventh in its first two seasons running first a Cosworth and then a Ferrari engine.